 When it comes to solar system wiring we are really referring to a DC system as opposed to an alternating current (AC) system.
 In a DC system the closer/shorter the runs the better.
 DC encounters a lot of impedance in the wire causing huge power losses quickly.
 This means if the wire is too long you will lose substantial amounts of power over the distance of the cable run.

-Below is a table chart for what is an ideal wire gauge (yellow column) based on current flow over a 10′, 15′, & 30′ run length.
-An ideal run meaning that it will have 3% or less voltage drop on the wire.
-The red column should be read as the maximum amperage on the line at the specified distance will have 3% or less loss in voltage/power.
+Below is a table chart for what is an ideal wire gauge (yellow column) based on current flow over 10′, 15′, & 30′ run lengths.
+An ideal run meaning that it will have a 3% or less voltage drop on the wire.
+The red column should be read as the maximum amperage on the line at the specified distance will have a 3% or less loss in voltage/power.

 For my solar system wiring, I needed to run a 12′ cable from the roof of my camper through the charge controller and into the battery with a maximum of a 600W (50A) solar system.
 Therefore the 6AWG cable was my ideal cable choice.
 As a side note, most solar packages come with 10AWG standard and then they run them up to 30′ in length which is fine so long as they don’t combine the wires to have more than 10A flowing down the line.
 The name of the game in solar is to not only produce the power but to get it to the battery for storage.
 If you lose 10% of the power on the way to the battery you have bought too many expensive solar panels and not large enough solar system wiring.